CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 The school shares student data with the external practitioner so that impartial and individual advice can be offered.
 Parents/carers need to advise the school in writing at the start of the academic year, for the attention of Mrs Taylor, if they do not wish this data to be forwarded.

-Parents/carers have an important role to play in supporting their child with their careers planning and we have provided some useful documents linked to this page.
+Parents/carers have an important role to play in supporting their child with their careers planning and we have provided some useful documents linked to this page and a dedicated parents/carers page.

 CEIAG is on-going throughout the academic year and is delivered through PSHEE lessons, collapsed timetable events and is enhanced by working with local businesses, colleges and Universities.
 Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Platinum award.
 This award is now known nationally as the Quality in Careers Standard.

-For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers and Events Manager on 01778 342159 or Email:
+For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers and Events Manager/Careers Leader on 01778 342159 or Email:

 Calendar of key CEIAG events for 2017/2018